sedouard/flocker/docs/using/tutorial/movingvolume.rst

    :alt: In the server-side Flocker setup there are two servers, one of which has two Docker containers running; one container is a running a web application, the other has a Redis database with a volume.
    :align: center

-You'll need to download the last of the .yml files that we have provided:
+You now need to download the last of the .yml files that we have provided:

 .. version-code-block:: console